PL clubs spend £295m after busy window

 Premier League clubs only spent £70m in January 2021, and less than £10m on deadline day.

-Spurs signed two Juventus players for at least £24m, sold England midfielder Dele Alli to Frank Lampard's Everton for a fee of up to £40m and loaned out three players.
+Twelve months on, Spurs signed two Juventus players for at least £24m, sold England midfielder Dele Alli to Frank Lampard's Everton for a fee of up to £40m and loaned out three players.

 Newcastle brought in two Premier League defenders, while Manchester City and Burnley recruited strikers for more than £10m.